Generic selectors

 Photo by iMAGO/ Sportimage

-The stadium is also owned by the city municipality, making it difficult for Napoli to do exactly what they want to it.
+The stadium is also owned by the city of Naples, making it difficult for the club to implement any plans for the stadium.

 De Laurentiis bemoans the Stadio Diego Armando Maradona